Zhincore/cp2077-voiceswap/README.md

 ### 1. Install RVC

-[RVC WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/en/README.en.md) is a tool for converting voices using AI.
+[RVC WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/en/README.en.md) is a tool to change voice of an audio.
+It also allows to split audio to vocals and background noise, which is very useful for our purposes.

 The linked README isn't very clear so I'll try to write the basic steps.
 Choose whether you want to use [Poetry](https://python-poetry.org/docs/) or just pip, I'll try to describe both options.